Simblissity home > G.E.T.

 Forest Route 78 at Dutchman Trail #104.
 First Water Trailhead is accessible by 2WD passenger vehicle.
 See Town Guide for directions to here from downtown Phoenix and Apache Junction.

 Trail #109 at Forest Route 172A.
-Rogers Trough Trailhead is accessible by 2WD vehicle in dry weather (high-clearance recommended), otherwise 4WD required.
+Rogers Trough Trailhead is accessible by 2WD high-clearance vehicles in dry weather, otherwise 4WD required.
 Two miles east of Florence Junction, turn north off US 60 onto FR 357, to FR 172, then right on FR 172A.
 Bear left at jct with FR 650 and continue short distance to trailhead, appx.
 14 mi. from US 60.

 SEGMENT OVERVIEW

-The Superstition Wilderness of Arizona's Tonto National Forest encompasses a unique, diverse, and dramatic landscape of canyons, mesas, and volcanic peaks, much of it occuring in the lower and upper Sonoran desert biomes with their equally unusual communities of plant and animal life.
-As such, this segment is truly a feast for the senses; a fitting place to begin or end an extended journey on the Grand Enchantment Trail.
+The Superstition Wilderness of Arizona's Tonto National Forest encompasses a unique, diverse, and dramatic landscape of canyons, mesas, and volcanic peaks, much of it occurring in the lower and upper Sonoran desert life zones with their equally unusual communities of plant and animal life.
+As such, this segment is truly a feast for the senses, a fitting place to begin or end an extended journey on the Grand Enchantment Trail.

 ROUTE DETAILS